 The Mayor and four Councilmembers represent the residents of Carmel-by-the-Sea, review public policy, and adopt policies responsive to the community.
-The City Council meets the first Monday and Tuesday of each month at 4:30 p.m. in the Council Chamber of Carmel City Hall located on the east side of Monte Verde Street between Ocean and 7th Avenues.
+The City Council meets the first Monday and Tuesday of each month at 4:30 p.m. (with the exception of Holidays) in the Council Chamber of Carmel City Hall located on the east side of Monte Verde Street between Ocean and 7th Avenues.

 - Community Activities Commission

 - Forest and Beach Commission

 - Historic Resources Board

 City Boards and Commissions advise and assist the City Council in dealing with specific projects, policies, and issues.

 The City Clerk conducts all regular and special elections and is the City’s Election Official.
 As the Elections Official, the City Clerk is the point of contact for all things elections-related, including but not limited to: candidates, citizen initiative petitions, measures, and campaign financial filings.
 The City consolidates elections with the County of Monterey.

 Elections for City Council positions are held in November of even-numbered years.
 Council Members and the Mayor are elected at-large and serve staggering terms.
 The Mayor’s term is 2 years, and Councilmember terms are 4 years.